jd-solanki/anu/packages/documentation/docs/guide/components/select.md

 ## States

-You can use `readonly` attribute to make select read only.
+You can use `readonly` prop to make select read only.

-Use `disabled` attribute to make select disabled.
+Use `disabled` prop to make select disabled.

 <DemoSelectStates />